-Personally identifiable information (PII) is information that can be used to verify a person’s identity.
-Also referred to as personal data or personal information, PII includes data such as name, address, email, phone, social security number, credit card number, banking information, date of birth, mother’s maiden name, etc.
+Personally identifiable information (PII) is information that can be used to identify, contact, or locate an individual person.
+Also referred to as personal data or personal information, PII includes data such as name, address, email, phone, social security number, credit card number, banking information, date of birth, mother’s maiden name, etc. Organizations that collect PII must implement strong data governance practices to manage it responsibly.

 You can separate PII into two categories:

 - Sensitive PII: Personal information that can result in serious damage to an individual if lost or stolen.
-This type of PII must be secured and encrypted when transmitted.
+This type of PII must be secured and encrypted when transmitted, often using techniques like data masking.

 - Non-sensitive PII: Personal information that can be obtained by publicly available sources such as race, zip code, gender, or date of birth.
 Non-sensitive PII cannot discern an individual’s identity (unless combined with sensitive PII) and does not need to be encrypted when transferred.